andrefelipe/vite-php-setup/README.md

 Works on dev server, but still have to handle production build (SOON) https://github.com/vitejs/vite/issues/341.

-TODO Handle multiple entries
+TODO: Handle multiple entries, for example, one js/css for the backend and another js/css for frontend

 ### Notes about our example code

-- This first level "public" folder is the server's public root, "public/index.php" is the front controller or bootstrap file;
+- This "public" folder is the web server's public root, "public/index.php" is the front controller or bootstrap file;
 - The "vite" folder is outside of public root intentionaly, where it would actually be within a PHP app;
 - For the sake of this example, we are not setting up a SPA, instead we have multiple Vue components sprinkled throughout your page, simulating the mix of regular HTML with interactive elements (using in-DOM HTML as the template);

-### Known Issue
+### Known Issue (during Dev only)

-An important limitation is the Vite's port, it must match the one that was created during "npm run dev", default 3000.
-This should be overcomed if Vite handle the custom host.
+A limitation is Vite's port during development, PHP helpers must match the one that was created during "npm run dev" (default 3000).
+For example, if the port 3000 is in use, Vite will try the next one (3001 and so on), so our helper PHP doesn't know about that.

+Currently haven't thought of a way to overcome this.
+It's rare anyway, and some solutions would polute our vite.config anyway.